jbratcher/nuxt-netlify-cms-starter-kit/README.md

 # Nuxt, Vuetify, & Netlify CMS Starter

-Built on top of [Nuxt Netlify CMS Starter Kit](https://github.com/jbratcher/nuxt-netlify-cms-starter-kit)
+Built on top of [Nuxt Netlify CMS Starter](https://github.com/xdesro/nuxt-netlify-cms-starter)

 ## How to use